lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ### matU8ToBlob

-1. Define variables that store the dimensions for the images that the IR is optimized to work with.
-Then assign "blob_data" to the blob’s data buffer.
+1. Variables are defined to store the dimensions for the images that the model is optimized to work with.  "blob_data" is assigned to the blob’s data buffer.

 ```cpp
 // Returns 1 on success, 0 on failure